This plugin adds Model Context Protocol capabilities.

 You can create an MCP access strategy using the overrideAuth option:

-If you want the default MCPAccessSettings, you can use the addtional argument getDefaultMcpAccessSettings.
+If you want the default MCPAccessSettings, you can use the additional argument getDefaultMcpAccessSettings.
 This will use the Bearer token found in the headers on the req to return the MCPAccessSettings related to the user assigned to the API key.

 To understand or modify data returned by models at runtime use a collection Hook.
 Within a hook you can look up the API context.
 If the context is MCP that collection was triggered by the MCP Plugin.
 This does not apply to custom tools or resources that have their own context, and can make unrelated database calls.